metafacture/metafacture-tutorial/06_MetafactureCLI.md

 If you want to load a local file instead of fetching data from the web we need to change the flux a little bit with an texteditor.
 Download the following file [11942150X.json](/home/tobias/git/metafacture-tutorial/sample-scripts/lesson_06/11942150X.json) and adjust the path to your file.
+Path refrences are given

 Adjust your `downloads/playground.flux` script: